 Record Breaking Cougars

-In just 3 quarters of action, Paul Gipson ran for 282 yards and 3 touchdown.
+In just 3 quarters of action and in his last game in the Astrodome, Paul Gipson ran for 282 yards and 3 touchdowns.
 Gipson set school records for single-game and career-rushing that night.
-The single game mark would stand for 34 years until it was broken by Joffrey Reynolds, who had 300 yards vs ECU in 2002.
+The single-game mark would stand for 34 years until it was broken by Joffrey Reynolds, who had 300 yards vs. ECU in 2002.